agustealo/agustealo.github.io/_posts/2014-09-03-self-marketing-for-freelance-designers.md

 ###  Mobile Advertising

 <p style="padding-left: 30px;">
-  Place your advertising vinyl on your car, after all you&#8217;re a designer.
-What better way to show your skills than designing an awesome looking advertising design for your business, and at the same time show potential clients what you&#8217;re capable of.
+  Place your advertising vinyl on your car, after all you're a designer.
+What better way to show your skills than designing an awesome looking advertising design for your business, and at the same time show potential clients what you're capable of.
 Not only is this inexpensive, but you get to advertise wherever you go.
 You&#8217;ll be surprise on just how many potential clients you&#8217;ll get just approaching you with questions about their projects.
 </p>

 &nbsp;